View Edward Sopko's Obituary on TNOnline.com and share memories

 After his retirement from the Navy, he worked for Air Products and Chemicals, Hometown, and Yesalonis Air-Conditioning and Refrigeration, Tresckow.

-He was a member of Brownsburg American Legion Post 331, , Fleet Reserve Association, Retired Enlisted Association, and St. Malachy Catholic Church.
+He was a member of Brownsburg American Legion Post 331, Disabled American Veterans, Fleet Reserve Association, Retired Enlisted Association, and St. Malachy Catholic Church.

 Survivors include his wife, Regina Sopko; two sons, Michael Sopko and James (Elizabeth) Sopko; a brother, Thomas Sopko of Coaldale; and four grandchildren, Sicily, William, Aiden and Adrian.